Find 4 Consecutive Integers With The Sum Of 54

 Q: What if I need to find consecutive even or odd integers?

 A: The algebraic approach can be adapted.
-For consecutive even integers, you'd represent them as x, x + 2, x + 4, x + 6, and so on.
+And for consecutive even integers, you'd represent them as x, x + 2, x + 4, x + 6, and so on.
 For consecutive odd integers, you'd use x, x + 2, x + 4, x + 6, etc. The equation would then be adjusted accordingly.

 Conclusion